 Mortal Sin vs. Grave Sin

-First off, it baffles me that a Catholic priest who has several advanced degrees in theology and philosophy, including a Ph.D., doesn’t know the difference between mortal sin and grave sin.
+First off, it baffles me that a Catholic priest who has several advanced degrees in theology and philosophy, including a Ph.D., seemingly doesn’t know the difference between mortal sin and grave sin.
 I’m a laywoman with a single bachelor’s degree and I know this.
-Why doesn’t he?
+Why doesn’t he draw a distinction?

 As I said in my article about that topic: a sin can only be mortal sin if all three conditions have been met: grave matter, full knowledge, and complete consent.
 If any of these elements are lacking, the sin cannot be mortal.